Wally Hammond (in blazer) was not amused when Don Bradman refused to walk. © Getty Images

 It was billed as the Goodwill Tour.
 The captains smiled as they posed for the camera.
 That was the last time they were going to smile in each other’s company.
 To Bradman, Ashes was no place for Goodwill.
 The irony was that not only the Englishmen, several of the Australians expected to play in the same carefree, cavalier way that had marked the ‘Victory Tests’.
 Bradman had not taken part in that particular Victory.
 To him the key word was just ‘Tests’.
 And he knew only one way to play them.

 Bradman won the toss and Australia batted.
 Sid Barnes and Arthur Morris walked out to resume the battle for the Ashes.
 Debutant Morris was caught at slip off Alec Bedser after just eleven minutes.
-And in walked Bradman, with the score nine for one, playing his first innings in Test cricket after eight and a half years.
+And in walked Bradman, with the score 9 for 1, playing his first innings in Test cricket after eight-and-a-half years.

 In the pavilion sat Keith Miller, not exactly the best devotee of Bradman’s way of playing cricket.
 He claimed that the Ikin catch was beyond dispute.
 However, sitting next to him was Colin McCool, and he remarked, “As Miller at the time was sitting next to me in the pavilion, that’s (his being so sure about the catch) the biggest mystery of the lot.”